 allow you to send email from any email server but their own.
 If you are having

 problems connecting to our servers to send email and all your settings are

 correct, this may be the problem.
 We have a work around for this issue.

 In your email client, locate the default SMTP port setting (usually found in the

-Change this to 587 instead and this should get around the block and allow you
+If this is instead set to 25 change it to 587 instead and this should get around the block and allow you

 to send email via our servers.